Skip to main content

 Effective and appropriate methods and processes to assess the collected dataGP-020 Data analysis, § Data analysis procedure

-Suitable indicators and threshold values that shall be used in the continuous reassessment of the benefit-risk analysis and of the risk management as referred to in Section 3 of Annex IR-TF-007-001 Post-Market Surveillance (PMS) Plan, § Indicators and threshold values for benefit-risk reassessment; § Analyse trends, decide on necessary measures and implement them; R-TF-007-002 Post-Market Clinical Follow-up (PMCF) Plan, § Specific PMCF Methods
+Suitable indicators and threshold values that shall be used in the continuous reassessment of the benefit-risk analysis and of the risk management as referred to in Section 3 of Annex IR-TF-007-001 Post-Market Surveillance (PMS) Plan, § Indicators and threshold values for benefit-risk reassessment; § Trend analysis; R-TF-007-002 Post-Market Clinical Follow-up (PMCF) Plan, § Specific PMCF Methods

-Effective and appropriate methods and tools to investigate complaints and analyse market-related experience collected in the fieldGP-014 Feedback and complaints, § Customer complaint management; § Information coming from customers
+Effective and appropriate methods and tools to investigate complaints and analyse market-related experience collected in the fieldGP-014 Feedback and complaints, § Information coming from customers; § Customer complaint management; § Customer complaint investigation and evaluation

-Methods and protocols to manage the events subject to the trend report as provided for in Article 88, including the methods and protocols to be used to establish any statistically significant increase in the frequency or severity of incidents as well as the observation periodGP-004 Vigilance system, § Trend report; GP-020 Data analysis, § Data analysis procedure; R-TF-007-001 Post-Market Surveillance (PMS) Plan, § Analyse trends, decide on necessary measures and implement them
+Methods and protocols to manage the events subject to the trend report as provided for in Article 88, including the methods and protocols to be used to establish any statistically significant increase in the frequency or severity of incidents as well as the observation periodGP-004 Vigilance system, § Trend report; GP-020 Data analysis, § Data analysis procedure; R-TF-007-001 Post-Market Surveillance (PMS) Plan, § Trend analysis

 Reference to procedures to fulfil the manufacturers obligations laid down in Articles 83, 84 and 86GP-007 Post-market surveillance, § Post-market surveillance (PMS) plan; § Periodic Safety Update Report (PSUR)